404NotFoundv2/NEAR_PynPoint/source/installation.rst

                               center=None)
     pipeline.add_module(crop)

-    # Write the output 'cropped' to a fits file in the ouput_place directory
+    # Write the tag 'cropped' from the central database to a fits file in the ouput_place directory
     write = p.FitsWritingModule(name_in="write",
                                 file_name="cropped.fits",
                                 output_dir=None,